NikMohorko/image_compressor/README.md

 load time of websites.

 Each image's final quality is iteratively determined using the structural similarity (SSIM) algorithm, so that the visual difference between original and compressed picture is optimal.
+Detailed results are saved to `log.txt`.

 The SSIM algorithm is implemented in Cython to increase performance.